mint26/CS5446-LearningToDrive/README.md

-├── demo                        // folder containing the gifs to showcase the result for both DDPG only and DDPG + VAE ├── backup_model                // contains the train models used in this experiment ├── result                      // contains the statistics recorded during training and testing phase ├── vae                         // contains the code used to train the VAE ├── Dockerfile                  // docker configuration file used to build the docker image
+├── demo                        // folder containing the gifs to showcase the result for both DDPG only and DDPG + VAE ├── backup_model                // contains the train models used in this experiment
+    ├── pretrained_model        // contains the pretrained model provided by the boilerplate repository ├── our_model               // contains our own model including ddpg only and ddpg + vae ├── result                      // contains the statistics recorded during training and testing phase ├── vae                         // contains the code used to train the VAE ├── Dockerfile                  // docker configuration file used to build the docker image